 1/22/1973 – Abortion became legal in the US.

 1/24/1965 – Winston Churchill, arguably England’s greatest prime minister ever, died.

 1/24/1972 – A WWII Japanese soldier, who had been hiding on Guam not realizing the war was long since over, was discovered.

 1/27/1945 – The Russian Army liberated Auschwitz.

-1/27/1973 – Representatives of the US and North Vietnam signed a treaty ending the Vietnamese War.
+1/27/1973 – Representatives of the US and North Vietnam signed a treaty ending the Vietnam War.

 1/28/1935 – Iceland became the first country to legalize abortion.

-1/28/1986 – The Space Shuttle Challenger exploded, killing all aboard, including Christa McAuliffe, a teacher, who was slated to be the first “ordinary” citizen in space.
+1/28/1986 – The Space Shuttle Challenger exploded, killing all aboard, including Christa McAuliffe, a teacher, who has been slated to be the first “ordinary” citizen in space.

 1/29/1919 – Prohibition was ratified.
 The unintended consequence of this ill-advised constitutional amendment was the substantial growth of organized crime, which was only too happy to provide illegal alcoholic beverages to a thirsty populace.
 The amendment was repealed on December 5, 1933.